till213/SkyDolly/src/Plugins/Connect/MSFSSimConnectPlugin/doc/SimVars.md

 - XAnimation: animation simulation variables that are exclusively sent to AI aircraft, for animation purposes (but no effect on user aircraft, e.g. "rudder deflection" et al.)
 - XCommon: common simulation variables that are sent to both user- and AI aircraft
-- XCore: core simulation variables might be sent as either simulation variables or events to the user aircraft, or simply recorded "for information purposes" only
+- XCore: core simulation variables might be sent as either simulation variables or events to the user aircraft
 - XEvent: event variables are sent as event to the user aircraft and (possibly) as simulation variables to AI aircraft
 - XInfo: simulation variables that are only stored for information purposes and are neither sent to the user- nor any AI aircraft